Malavika-94/FEM-generation-of-a-patient-specific-lenticule-based-on-Pentacam-Data/README.md

 •	os
 You can install these packages by running the following command in your terminal:
 Code example:
-pip install numpy math gmsh sys matplotlib trimesh os
+'''pip install numpy math gmsh sys matplotlib trimesh os'''

 # How does it work?
 The generate_model() function is the main function of the program that generates a finite element model of a patient-specific lenticule mesh.
 It takes in a patient_information list as its input and uses it to generate the model.
 The function is composed of several smaller functions that each performs a specific task in the model generation process.